Wood Burning Outdoor Fireplace: A Buyer's Guide

 Once you’ve picked out the perfect fireplace, the next step is installation.
 This phase is just as important as your design choices because it involves safety, structural integrity, and local regulations.
 Thinking through the installation process before you commit to a purchase will ensure your project goes smoothly and your new fireplace is a source of enjoyment for years to come.
 From the ground up, here’s what you need to consider.

-Preparing Your Site and Foundation
+How to Prep Your Site and Foundation

 Every outdoor fireplace needs a solid, level base to sit on.
 You can’t just place a heavy stone structure on your lawn and hope for the best.
 A proper foundation prevents shifting, cracking, and other structural problems down the line.
 For any fireplace, this means preparing the site by clearing and leveling the ground.
 Custom-built fireplaces, which are significantly heavier than most prefab units, require an even stronger foundation, typically a thick, reinforced concrete slab.
 A professional installer can help determine the exact specifications needed to support your specific fireplace design and ensure it remains stable and safe.